Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Introduction

-\cite{alhussain2021automatic} encourage researchers developing ASG systems to integrate literary knowledge and narrative theories, believing such integration enhances coherence, creativity, emotional engagement, and alignment with human narrative conventions to produce stories that are more believable, engaging, and structurally diverse.
-These integrations mostly draw on narratology, the science of narrative, which originated in literary theory and examines the logic, principles, and practices of narrative representation \citep{Meister2014Narratology}.
-There also exist narrative theories outside of narratology, where narrative studies extend across the humanities and social sciences.\footnote{Since the `narrative turn' that launched in the 1980s, the academic study of narrative as a fundamental form of human consciousness has developed alongside and beyond literary studies in multiple disciplines, such as law, psychology, social sciences and economics.
+We find that examples of theoretical integration mostly draw from narratology, \redtext{the systematic study of narrative}, which originated in literary theory to examine the logic, principles, and practices of narrative representation \citep{Meister2014Narratology}.
+There also exist narrative theories outside of narratology, where broader narrative studies extend across the humanities and social sciences.\footnote{Since the `narrative turn' that launched in the 1980s, the academic study of narrative as a fundamental form of human consciousness has developed alongside and beyond literary studies in multiple disciplines, such as law, psychology, social sciences and economics.
 There is no unified knowledge about narrative shared between the disciplines, the fields have differing methodologies and objects of study.
-To learn more about this development from the perspective of narratology, see \citep{kreiswirth1992trusting,hyvarinen2006towards,dawson2017many}.} This survey situates ongoing narrative research within this broader interdisciplinary landscape to better recognise the assumptions and limitations shaping current methodologies.
+To learn more about this development from the perspective of narratology, see \citep{kreiswirth1992trusting,hyvarinen2006towards,dawson2017many}.} \redtext{This survey situates ongoing efforts within this broader interdisciplinary landscape to better recognise the inspirations, assumptions and limitations shaping recent NLP methods for story generation and understanding}.

-Recent efforts in story generation and understanding have integrated Large Language Models (LLMs), a recent advancement in the field of natural language processing (NLP).
-Although past computational methods have been largely divorced from theoretical work, large language models (LLMs) make it increasingly possible to apply abstract narrative theories when extracting, classifying, and generating texts through prompting and fine-tuning approaches without depending on large annotated datasets \citep{marino2024integrating, piper-bagga-2024-using}, largely due to their advantage in generalisation over unseen tasks.
-LLMs offer a low-cost and practical solution to the challenges of applying quantitative methods in narratology, enabling rapid testing with minimal technical expertise.
-By leveraging LLMs, researchers can more feasibly analyse abstract literary concepts, fostering interdisciplinary collaboration \citep{carroll2024towards}.

-The relationship between narrative theories and NLP is potentially bidirectional.
-Advances in NLP not only draw from narratological theory but also offer new insights that can potentially refine, synthesise, and validate those very theories.
-In this sense, NLP serves both as a consumer and as a contributor to narrative theories (Figure~\ref{fig:narrative_bidirectional}).

-Despite growing interest in interdisciplinary research, a significant gap persists: there is no comprehensive survey that systematically examines how narrative theories have influenced NLP research, particularly in the era of LLMs.
-This survey addresses that gap, highlighting how theoretical constructs inform computational pipelines and, conversely, how LLM-driven methods open new avenues for narratological inquiry.
-By clarifying these connections, the survey aims to support both NLP researchers and scholars in the humanities who engage with narrative studies.
-To achieve this, the survey explores the following research questions: